Serving the greater Cache Valley and SE Idaho Areas

 That’s a good question.
 How do you know if a business is real, or if it’s a scam?
 Here is some information you should look for:

-1. A business name, address online.
+Look for a business name and address online.
 Even a home-based business should have an address that can be found usually on Google, Facebook, state registration, or a website.

 Taking time to do some research for even a few minutes can save a big headache and prevent a possible scam.
 We’ve seen what has been posted in our local Cache Valley groups and find it great that the members are looking out for each other.
 We always recommend doing the research.